 5. Set the scene in your labor roomCarlucci cautions, “Mothers are typically focused inward when they are laboring.
 Extra noise and movement can be very distracting.
 Once you’re in labor, limit visitors and keep the room as calm as you can by dimming the lights, using aromatherapy and playing relaxing music.”

 If you’re pregnant or planning to be, read our quick guide to the best ways to keep both you and your baby healthy throughout your journey together.
-To get your questions about childbirth and labor answered, join us for an upcoming Baby on the Way Event.
+To get your questions about childbirth and labor answered, join us for a free upcoming Baby on the Way Event.